Introduction: The Atlas IoT Monitoring Station

-This tutorial will show you how to build your very own monitoring station.
+This tutorial will show you how to build your very own sensor monitoring station.
 Once completed you can use it for applications such as fish tank/aquarium, hydroponics, aquaponics, and even your swimming pool.
-It utilizes the Atas IoT software on the Windows IoT 10 platform for Raspberry Pi.
-Atlas IoT allows you to monitor in real-time, multiple parameters within your systems, for example, the potential of hydrogen (pH), conductivity, dissolved oxygen (DO), oxidation-reduction potential (ORP), temperature and carbon dioxide.
+It utilizes the Atlas IoT software on the Windows IoT 10 platform for Raspberry Pi.
+Atlas IoT allows you to monitor in real-time, multiple parameters within your systems, for example, the potential of hydrogen (pH), salinity and dissolved oxygen (DO),

 - Can be used as a standalone unit

-- Monitor up to 6 sensors (these can be different or multiples of the same).
+- Monitor up to 6 EZO sensors (these can be different or multiples of the same), I2C mode only

 - Easily calibrate sensors